The Hidden Organization: Mapping the Networks That Run Your Company

 5. Choose the Right Tools

-Enterprise-grade platforms offer robust functionality, but smaller orgs can start with open-source tools like NetworkX or UCINET.
-Choose tools that align with your goals—not the other way around.
+Enterprise-grade platforms offer robust functionality, but smaller orgs can start with all-in-one SaaS platforms like Polinode.
+Choose tools that align with your goals, not the other way around.

 6. Move from Mapping to Action

 The goal isn’t just to visualize the network.
-It’s to improve it.
+It’s to improve it along the metrics we discussed above, such as network density.
 Use insights to:

 Bridge silos through cross-functional projects